Public image of Angela Merkel: 2015 Person of the Year

 Time Magazine announced Angela Merkel Person of the Year as the “Chancellor of the Free World”.
 This award came in Merkel's 10th year in office, a year marked by political and humanitarian turmoil.
 Greece was on the verge of bankruptcy again, and the number of refugees fleeing to the shores of Europe had grown to an uncontrollable scale.
 A reported 911,000 refugees made the journey in 2015 alone, fleeing civil war, conflict, and poverty mainly from Afghanistan, Syria, and Iraq.
 As countries started to close their borders, Merkel committed to accepting one million refugees with her famous words “wir schaffen das” or “we can do this” even as her popularity dropped.
 The Chancellor faced criticism throughout the EU where a Hungarian spokesperson said, “the Germans think they’re the Americans of Europe.”
 Time Magazine noted that Merkel's leadership during the crisis was influenced by her background both as a migrant from former East Germany and her religious upbringing, which acted as a moral compass that favored humanity over political popularity.
 Her fast action to welcome the refugees is what the magazine evaluated for the 2015 title.
 Time concluded their nomination of Merkel writing, “Merkel’s legacy—her bold, fraught, immensely empathetic act of leadership—challenges more than the comfort of European life.

 2017 meeting with Trump

-Angela Merkel visited the White House in March 2017 for the first time during Donald Trump’s presidency.
-The visit was long anticipated as the politicians shared very different views regarding their future transatlantic relations.
-The tensions seemed to culminate as the two world leaders sat in the Oval Office, where body language experts noted a certain awkwardness.
-When several reporters asked the two to get a picture shaking hands, Merkel leaned in to offer her hand, and President Trump seemed to ignore the question.
-Whether or not this was the intention is disputed; however, it did allow for speculation of the leader’s future relationship.
-Regardless of the media speculation, the event did not seem to shake Merkel; she is well-versed in meeting US Presidents, Trump being the third one.
-Merkel’s role on the world stage has never been to emphasize differences but maintain diplomacy; “I seek cooperation rather than confrontation.”.
+In March 2017, Angela Merkel visited the White House for the first time during Donald Trump's presidency, a meeting that drew significant attention due to the contrasting views of the two leaders on transatlantic relations.
+The encounter in the Oval Office was closely analyzed, with body language experts commenting on the perceived awkwardness.
+A notable moment occurred when reporters requested a handshake photo; Merkel appeared to extend her hand, while President Trump did not immediately respond.
+The interpretation of this interaction has been subject to debate, fueling speculation about the future dynamics of their relationship.
+However, this incident did not visibly impact Merkel, who has extensive experience in international diplomacy, having met with multiple U.S. Presidents.
+Her approach to global leadership has focused on seeking cooperation and maintaining diplomatic relations, a stance underscored by her own words, "I seek cooperation rather than confrontation.